aristosp/aristosp/README.md

-Hi, I am Aristeidis Papadopoulos a graduate from Electrical & Computer Engineering (ECE) Department from Democritus University Of Thrace.
+Hi, I am Aristeidis Papadopoulos, a graduate from Electrical & Computer Engineering (ECE) Department from Democritus University Of Thrace.
 My interest include, but are not limited in the following:

--> Machine Learning/Vision
+-> Computer Vision

 -> Artificial Intelligence (A.I.)

--> How the human brain works and how to translate its functions in software

--> Solving problems in the sound and image area
+-> Machine Learning

 In my repository you can find the projects I have worked on, as parts of my courses in the university.